cassioneri/calendar/README.md

 The most important functions are implemented in two template classes:

-1. `udate_algos`
+1. `ugregorian_t`
-2. `sdate_algos`
+2. `gregorian_t`

 The former assumes years and rata dies are positive and the epoch is 0000-Mar-01.
 The rationale is that `unsigned` computations are generally faster than `signed` ones.
 (For instance, [division by constants](https://godbolt.org/z/4JxB4J).)
-Therefore `udate_algos` gets better performance by working only on `unsigned` integers.
+Therefore `ugregorian_t` gets better performance by working only on `unsigned` integers.

-The latter is more configurable allowing for negative years and rata dies, as well as different epochs (By default, the epoch is the Unix date 1970-Jan-01.)
-This is a thin but not free layer class around `udate_algos`.
-Indeed, each function in `sdate_algos` simply adapts inputs and outputs (generally through one addition and one subtraction) before/after delegating to a corresponding function in `udate_algos`.
+The latter is more configurable than ugregorian_t allowing negative years and rata dies.
+It also allows different epochs.
+(By default, the epoch is the Unix date 1970-Jan-01.)
+This is a thin but not free layer class around `ugregorian_t`.
+Indeed, each function in `gregorian_t` simply adapts inputs and outputs (generally through one addition and one subtraction) before/after delegating to a corresponding function in `ugregorian_t`.

 ## Contents

 1. `date.hpp`   : Implementations.
 2. `tests.cpp`  : Tests.
-(Including exhastive full-range round-trips taking around 30s to complete
+(Including exhaustive full-range round-trips taking around 30s to complete
 on commodity hardware.)
 3. `search.cpp` : Helper program that was used to find some coefficients used by the algorithms.